phng3001/alliancecan/variant_calling/readme.md

 ### Step 3.
 Copy or make symbolic links of the reference fasta and gff files to your working directory

 ### Step 4.
 Count mapped reads by genomic windows for each sample
+> **Notes:** This step might take a while to complete.
+If you're processing a large number of samples, consider writing an `sbatch` script to submit the job to the `SLURM` scheduler.

 #### a.
 Load Samtools
 ```bash
 module load samtools